gsouf/httpbin-php/README.md

 Project Abandoned
 =================

-Because ocking requests is much more easy!
+Because mocking requests is much more easy!

 HttpBin